youbs/ubermuda.github.io/books/docker-101.md

     * Built-in
     * Using third-party tools (etcd, consul, ...)
 * Orchestration
-  * Introduction to libswarm
+  * What is orchestration?
-  * Third-party tools (Gaudi, Fig, Vagrant, ...)
+  * Third-party tools (Gaudi, Vagrant, ...)
+  * More with Fig
+  * Introduction du libswarm
 * The Remote API
   * Introduction to the Remote API
   * How to use the Remote API